Guided Hiking Tours Tokyo

 For the Mt.
 Kumotori area, two popular itineraries are:

-Day 1: Meet at Seibu-Chichibu Station, catch a bus to Mitsumine Shrine, hike via Kirimogamine, and stay overnight at the Kumotori refuge hut (free), Kumotori Hut, or camp.
-6hrs / 10.6 km
+Day 1: Meet at Seibu-Chichibu Station, take a bus to Mitsumine Shrine, and hike via Kirimogamine.
+We’ll stay overnight at the Kumotori refuge hut (free), Kumotori Hut, or camp.
+Expect about 6 hours of hiking, covering roughly 10.5 km.

-Day 2: From the Kumotori Hut or refuge hut, hike to Mt.
-Kumotori, continue to Mt.
-Nanatsuishi and Nanatsuishi Hut, then descend to Kamosawa and take the bus back to Okutama Station.
-6hrs / 11.9 km
+Day 2: From the hut or campsite, we’ll climb Mt.
+Kumotori, then continue on to Mt.
+Nanatsuishi and Nanatsuishi Hut before descending to Kamosawa for the bus back to Okutama Station.
+Around 6 hours of hiking, 12 km in total.

-Day 1: Meet at Okutama Station, catch a bus to Kamosawa, hike to Nanatsuishi Hut, continue to Mt.
-Nanatsuishi, and stay overnight at the Takanosu refuge hut (free) or, potentially, in a tent depending on the group size.
-6hrs / 12.6 km
+Day 1: Meet at Okutama Station, catch a bus to Kamosawa, and hike up to Nanatsuishi Hut and Mt.
+Nanatsuishi.
+Overnight stay at the Takanosu refuge hut (free) or camping, depending on group size.
+Expect about 6 hours of hiking, covering around 12.5 km.

-Day 2: From Takanosu refuge hut, hike to Mt.
-Takanosu, continue to Mt.
-Mutsuishi, and finish at Okutama Station.
-6hrs / 12.3 km
+Day 2: From the refuge hut, we’ll continue to Mt.
+Takanosu, pass Mt.
+Mutsuishi, and finish back at Okutama Station.
+About 6 hours of hiking, 12 km in total.

-Please note: Itineraries may be adjusted based on weather conditions for safety reasons.
+Please note: Itineraries may be adjusted based on weather conditions for safety reasons, and hiking times or distances can be tailored to match each hiker’s pace and ability.

 Typical Accommodation Costs (Separate from Guiding Fee):